mysterytoy/shoppable/README.md

 ## Testing

 The `Shoppable`, `ProductsFeature`, `BasketFeature` and `Product` libraries all have corresponding unit test suites.
 These can be run individually from the test schemes themselves or they can be run all at once from the `iOS` scheme.

+## Async Image

+The image requests in both the products grid of the `ProductsFeature` and the basket list of the `BasketFeature` are handled automatically by SwiftUI's `AsyncImage` view.
+This feels like the correct approach for this task because the only requirement is a valud `URL` type and we have one guaranteed after succesfully parsing a `Product`.

+However, this means there is no need for any custom network requests in the app, and so to demonstrate my capability there is an `image-fetching` branch which uses async/await to load the images once and supply to them to both features.

+## Accessibility

+The app has been tested using VoiceOver and both `ProductsFeature` and `BasketFeature` have been adjusted to make this a smoother experience than the default.